Content Operations

 “I still see a lot of teams getting hung up in the hamster wheel.
 With AI, there’s a lot of pressure and education needed when we think that we can just use AI to spin up more content.
 We were already creating a race to the bottom with content quality, and now with AI in the mix, it feels like we are diminishing all of the progress we made in helping people understand how to write for humans.”

-The problem isn't working on different content types — that's necessary.
-The issue is when there's no strategic framework connecting these efforts, so you end up with content that checks boxes but doesn't build toward meaningful goals.
+The problem isn’t working on different content types, which is necessary.
+The issue is when there’s no strategic framework connecting these efforts, so you end up with content that checks boxes but doesn’t build toward meaningful goals.

 This is where operations become strategy.
 A system that connects individual content pieces to broader campaigns ensures everyone’s work builds toward the same goals.